ewjay/fapiwiki/FAPI_Meeting_Notes_2021-11-24_Atlantic.rst

 AOB (Nat)
 =================
+none

-The call adjourned at 15:00 UTC
+The call adjourned at 15:02 UTC